Polar Tint vs Black Optix: The Complete 2026 Comparison — Polar Tint vs Black Optix

 Black Optix Franchise

 Black Optix is an automotive window tinting and detailing franchise concept based in the Southeast.
 They overlap with Polar Tint on window tint and ceramic but differ on supply chain ownership, service-line scope, and the multi-service stack design.
-Polar Tint's parent-supplier relationship through Glacier Manufacturing is the principal structural difference; the six-line service model is the second.
+Polar Tint's manufacturer-direct relationship through affiliate Glacier Manufacturing is the principal structural difference; the six-line service model is the second.

 ★